Zucchini pancakes are a delicious summertime recipe when zucchini is abundant. These pancakes are easy to make and big

-- Drop rounded spoonfuls of zucchini batter on to the hot skillet and cook until golden brown, about 3 minutes per side.
-Blot pancakes on a paper towel-lined plate and then place in warm oven while you make the rest of your pancakes.
+- Drop heaping a tablespoons of zucchini batter on to the hot skillet and cook until golden brown, about 3 minutes per side.
+Place on a paper towel-lined plate and then place in warm oven while you make the rest of your pancakes.

 - Repeat Step 3 until all of your batter is gone.
 You may need to add a little more oil to the pan as your continue cooking your pancakes.